-Testing was performed on a Dell R720 server, dual QLogic QLE2662 16Gb FC HBAs, and a Dell MD3820f storage array with redundant controller pair; front-end connections and back-end connections.
+Testing was performed on a Dell R720 server, dual LSI 9300-8e 12Gb SAS adapters and a Dell MD3820f storage array with redundant controller pair; front-end connections and back-end connections.
 Exchange is a critical application in most businesses today and the design of the system supporting Exchange should have redundant components and a design to support continued operation in case a single component fails.
 This solution was designed with the ability to support continuous operation during component failure.

 The MD3820f is a 2U drive enclosure with 24 2.5" drive slots offering four 16Gb Fibre Channel and two 12Gb SAS host connections per controller.
-Eleven 10k 900GB 6Gbps SAS drives were used in the dedicated Dynamic Disk Pool (DDP).
+Eleven 10k 900GB 6Gbps SAS drives were used in the dedicated dynamic disk pool (DDP).
 As a redundant solution, databases and logs were stored together on the same volumes using Microsoft best practices.
 Given the self healing benefits of DDP consideration should be given to add additional HDDs to provide for a long term "no drive replacement" scenario.
-Adding 5% drive overhead to the drive pool provides for a predicted two years, or more, of no drive maintenance, based on typical drive failure rates.
+By simply adding two additional drives to the 11 drive pool you will provide for a predicted two years, or more, of no drive maintenance, based on typical drive failure rates.
 The cost of two additional drives is very low when compared to a skilled professionals time to have to order a new drive and travel to a remote site to replace a single drive.